 - A timeline of the activities your team intends to undertake during the period of August 2021–August 2022 (approximately one page).

-- A focused bibliography of the most relevant academic texts (1 page).
+- A focused bibliography of the most relevant academic texts (two pages).

-- Spacing: The body text should use double spacing; footnotes may use single spacing.
+- Spacing: The body text should use double spacing; footnotes, if absolutely necessary, may use single spacing.